xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 but has a different syntax and supports a slightly different functionality.
 The first version was based on Python definitions and served as an excellent prototyping platform.
-The second version was planned to be XML based, integrated into Eclipse.
+The second version was planned to be XML based, integrated into Eclipse, but, given that Eclipse is no longer a priority, it was scrapped.

-The final version will be JSON based, integrated into Visual Studio Code.
+The final version will be JSON-based, both as a CLI tool and integrated into Visual Studio Code.

 The package management features in **xpm** were inspired by **npm**.